LINQPad FAQ

 Why is LINQPad case-sensitive?
 SQL isn't!

 LINQPad's case-sensitivity depends on which language you select in the Language dropdown.
-If you want case-insensitivity, choose 'VB' instead of 'C#' (and then remember the underscores with multi-line queries).
-On a tangential point, SQL Server does treat table and columns names case-sensitively if the database has a case-sensitive collation.
+C# and F# are case-sensitive, whereas VB and SQL are case-insensitive.
+(Bear in mind that SQL Server does treat table and columns names case-sensitively if the database has a case-sensitive collation.)

 Can I query XML data sources as well as SQL tables?